 Not just any writer can do this.
-A copywriter may spend hours editing 200 words to make sure it’s optimally impactful, clear, and insightful.
+A copywriter may spend hours editing 200 words to ensure it’s optimally impactful, clear, and insightful.

 Content, on the other hand, is about building relationships and trust.
 There is no direct selling in content, although a CTA is acceptable.
-Content’s goal is to create an infrastructure for customers to buy and keep buying because they trust you.
-Content is an effective sales tool that, when done right, can subtly lead a person through the buyer’s journey, sales funnel or whatever you might choose to call it.
+The content aims to create an infrastructure for customers to buy and keep buying because they trust you.
+Content is an effective sales tool that, when done right, can subtly lead a person through the buyer’s journey, sales funnel, or whatever you might choose to call it.

-Content commonly comes in blogs, infographics, slideshows, videos, etc. Blogging is still one of the most critical SEO and lead-generating tools a business has.
-It helps websites rank on common searches that your potential customers use to find your website.
+Content commonly comes in blogs, infographics, slideshows, videos, etc. Blogging is still one of a business’s most critical SEO and lead-generating tools.
+It helps websites rank on common searches that potential customers use to find your website.
 And it connects with customers on a meaningful level.

 Creating Clear and Informative Copy & Content

-Few websites can capture these leads and convert them to a customer with compelling content and copy.
+Few websites can capture these leads and convert them to customers with compelling content and copy.
 Though they have their differences, they share some clear best practices.

 Don’t try to distance yourself from your customer by sounding like a “know-it-all.”
 You should sound like an authority but still be approachable.
 This is one thing that small businesses can thrive on.
-As a general rule, they can still connect on a more personal level than a huge company.
+Generally, they can still connect more personally than a huge company.